SofianeElNaggar/embeddingTest/Bart/Bart README.md

 ### 1. bart_source_code

 + **Description:** This folder contains the source code for the BART model (encoder and decoder).
 This code is not intended for direct use but rather serves as a reference to help us better understand how BART operates and how its embeddings are constructed.
-+ **Purpose:** We primarily use this to deepen our understanding of BART’s internal mechanisms, which aids us in interpreting our experiments more effectively.
++ **Objective:** We primarily use this to deepen our understanding of BART’s internal mechanisms, which aids us in interpreting our experiments more effectively.

 ### 2. full_embedding